 Provided in the list below are the average milligram (mg) doses that you will commonly find weed edibles available, along with some generals around their potency and effects.

 5-10 mg THC: Good for those who use cannabis on a regular but not daily basis or where 2.5 mg wasn’t quite enough, then 5 mg should be good.
-This provides stronger pain and anxiety relief along with euphoria and should help with insomnia.

 10-15 mg THC: Good for those who use cannabis consistently and have a slightly higher tolerance level.
 This provides even stronger medicinal potency but could be overwhelming for those with a low tolerance for THC.
 Basically, an indica-dominant in this range is good for insomnia, and a sativa-dominant is good for socializing.
 Once you get above 15 mg, you are going into the “significant THC tolerance” range.